 Modular Level Design

 Not directly procedural generation, but might be helpful.

 References for me that still need a look up and a sorting

-I'm actually sorting through this stuff since days, but with everything I see and categorize I find new stuff to add to the end of the list...
+From time to time I'm sorting through this stuff, but with everything I see and categorize I find new stuff to add to the end of the list...